Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Check for questions before proceeding.

-Explain that in the next command line activity, students will learn new commands with man pages to conduct another investigation at Candy Corp.
+Explain that in the next command line activity, students will learn new commands with man pages to conduct another investigation at Wonka Corp.

 ### 05. Student Do: Learning New Commands  (0:18)

 Explain the following scenario to students:

-- You continue to be a security analyst at Candy Corp.
+- You continue to be a security analyst at Wonka Corp.

-- Candy Corp has recently experienced a network attack on their websites and management needs your help determining which website was the main target of the attack.
+- Wonka Corp has recently experienced a network attack on their websites and management needs your help determining which website was the main target of the attack.

 - Your manager has provided you log files for each of their websites.

 - Each log file contains the IP addresses that were connecting to that website on the day of the attack.

-- You must count the IP addresses in each file in order to determine which Candy Corp website was the main target of the attack.
+- You must count the IP addresses in each file in order to determine which Wonka website was the main target of the attack.

 Send students the following: